Renting a car in Mexico provides freedom and flexibility to explore the landscape, local features, and attractions on offer here

-All rental agencies sell a range of optional car insurance policies, in addition to compulsory third-party insurance, to protect the driver, the passengers and the vehicle in the event of an accident.
+All rental agencies sell a range of optional car insurance coverages, in addition to compulsory third-party insurance, to protect the driver, the passengers and the vehicle in the event of an accident.
 See the section about car rental insurance on this guide for more details.

-Satellite GPS Navigation
+Satellite GPS navigation systems

 Car rental agencies now offer GPS, either built-in to the car or via a portable GPS unit in the car.
 There is usually an additional fee if GPS is not already built-in to the car’s system.
 If you have your own satellite navigation equipment, you can purchase a Mexico atlas and take it with you for use in your rental car in Mexico.
 If you’re planning a long distance road trip in Mexico, consider using these Mexico Road Logs, which are an excellent companion to your digital map or GPS system and provide detailed local knowledge on a mile-by-mile basis.